ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks-blogpost1.md

 ### September 23, 2019

 I found that latex typing works is actually a pretty good way to save papers, as I could erase my answers over and over again from those unfortunate mistakes.
 Categorizing protoplanetary disks is pretty fun in a sense.
 The curry soup served at the dinning hall today during lunch was awesome!

+## Where is my time?
+### September 24, 2019

+Spent an hour and half discussing with a bunch of people about a separation of variables in a distribution function of galaxies involving potential and velocities.
+Have no idea how RNA and protein folding work but still need to figure it out.
+Let me count what's left: Ciesa 2011, learning to make a database, PSF, GSD, a travel journal, and fixing my bike!
+Ah I wish I could control time.